Walking with Carers Leeds

 How are they integrating digital inclusion?

 Our digital inclusion work is something we have been dedicated to over the past months in light of the changes we have all experienced due to the pandemic.
 We want to empower carers across the wider community of Leeds to feel included and confident with technology despite any barriers they may face.
 We have been offering a range of digital support to tackle digital exclusion and data poverty.
-Some of this support has included gifting devices and data, offering 1-1 coaching sessions, sharing written ‘how to’ guides and video tutorials, and delivering remote desktop support!
+Some of this support has included gifting devices and data, offering one-to-one coaching sessions, sharing written ‘how to’ guides and video tutorials, and delivering remote desktop support!

 However, we know technology can be a daunting experience for a lot of people, so we thought an activity which integrated digital into a non-digitally focused activity would be perfect for those who wanted an introduction to technology without the added pressure of classic features which can be overwhelming (like emails, online banking, and social media).